Russell Scott (merchant): The Manchester Guardian

 In 1824, Scott's sister Sophia Russell Scott married John Edward Taylor, founding editor of the Manchester Guardian; this was a first-cousin marriage, Taylor's mother being Russell Scott's sister Mary.
 Russell Scott became a close friend of Taylor, and invested money in the Manchester Guardian.
 In 1825 Taylor bought the Manchester Mercury and another newspaper, and Ayerst believes he was able to do that with a loan from Scott.

 Taylor died in 1844, and under the terms of his will Russell Scott became proprietor of the Manchester Guardian, until the two sons Russell Scott Taylor and John Edward Taylor II came of age: when each turned 22 they were to be offered a half-share in the newspaper.
-In the event Russell Scott Taylor died about the time when he came of age, leaving John Edward Taylor II (1830–1905) to take control.
+Russell Scott Taylor died about the time when he came of age, leaving John Edward Taylor II (1830–1905) to take control.
 Russell Scott was one of the group financing a loan to allow the drop in price from tuppence to one penny in 1857, a successful business move.

 When Taylor was looking to step down as editor of the Manchester Guardian around 1870, he chose C. P. Scott, Scott's youngest son, an Oxford graduate in 1869.